AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 - Faction missions
 	- Allegiance of Allsight
 		- 6 - Secure the Netherdeep
-	- Library if the Cobalt Soul
+	- Consortium of the Vermilion Dream
-		- 6 -
+		- 6 - Ruidium Monopoly
-	- Consortium of the Vermillion Dream
+	- Library of the Cobalt Soul
 		- 6 -

 %% DM Notes